psychbruce/psychbruce.github.io/README.md

 ### 08/2020 - *R Programming Summer Workshop*

-- Online (only for members of Cai's lab)
+- Online (only for members of Prof. Huajian Cai's lab)
-- Video: Not publicly available

 ### 11/2019 - *Multilevel Modeling: Methods, Key Issues, and Applications*